 Centrifugal = Traditional Juicer = Fast Juicer

-Cold press juicers are also called slow juicers because the gears rotate slowly, and you are able to process more ingredients per revolution through the press action of the juicing augers.
-Other advantages of cold press juicers include less foam, dryer pulp, more juice, and these machines tend to last longer than centrifugal juicers.
+Cold press juicers are also called slow juicers because the gears rotate slowly, and you are able to process more ingredients per revolution through the press action of the juicing augers (gears).
+Other advantages of cold press machines include less foam, dryer pulp, and more juice.

 RPM = revolutions per minute

 Traditional juicers, on the other hand, use centrifugal force as a way to extract juice from foods, which can be a faster and more efficient way to make juice.
-These types of juicers tend to create a higher level of oxidation which means that the juice you extract will not last as long as cold-pressed juice.
+It is believed that these types of juicers tend to create a higher level of oxidation, meaning that the juice you extract will not last as long as cold-pressed juice.

 What To Look For When Buying a Cold Press Juicer

-If you plan on juicing more than once or twice a week, you will want to invest in a high-quality juicer that is made by a well-respected brand.
-Not all juicers are built to last, and because they are forced to do some pretty hard work, you will want to buy one that has a long warranty, high-quality parts, and good customer service.
+If you plan on juicing more than once or twice a week, you will want to invest in a high-quality cold press juicer that is made by a well-respected brand.
+Not all cold press juicers are built to last, and because they are forced to do some pretty hard work, you will want to buy one that has a long warranty, durable parts, and good customer service.

 Here are some important consideratons:

-- SPEED – measured in revolutions per minute and determines how fast your juice is extracted, as well as how much the juice gets heated through the process.
+- SPEED – measured in revolutions per minute (RPM) and determines how fast your juice is extracted, as well as how much the juice gets heated through the process.
 The slower the better from a quality and yield standpoint.

-- POWER – the greater the motor power, the more juice you can extract from your fruits and veggies.
+- POWER – the greater the motor power, the more pressed juice you can extract from your fruits and veggies.
 More power may mean more noise, though.

-- ATTACHMENTS – enable you to make a whole bunch of things in addition to juice, such as sorbet, nut butters and pasta!
+- ATTACHMENTS – enable you to make a whole bunch of delicious foods in addition to fresh juice, such as sorbet, nut butters and pasta!

-- SIZE – a heavy-duty juicer may take up a fair amount of kitchen real estate, but there are decent compact juicers available if space is an issue for you.
+- SIZE – a heavy-duty masticating cold press juicer may take up a fair amount of kitchen counter space, but there are decent compact press juicers available if space is an issue for you.